-Comprehensive Examination: Students who are required to take a comprehensive examination must apply to take the examination by the deadlines given in the academic calendar, using the Application for Comprehensive Examination form available in the Graduate School Office.
+Comprehensive Examination: Students who are required to take a comprehensive examination must apply to take the examination by the deadlines given in the academic calendar, using the Application for Comprehensive Examination form available in the Office of Sudent Services and Advising.
 The examinations may be oral, written or both and are given on dates published in the academic calendar in this catalog (see pages 6-7).
 The Director of the student's program determines eligibility for the examination.
 Students should consult their mentor regarding the nature of the examination in their field.
 Students failing the comprehensive examination twice will be dismissed.